JeffDeCola/catch-microservice/docs/_includes/README.md

 ## RETSful API using JSON

 To accomplish the above logic, a RESTful API with json shall be used.

+In gom, the http package lets us map request paths to functions.

 There are 4 basic commands: